LiquidSandwich/Project-3---Group-2/README.md

 7. ### import/no-cycle
 There were no errors with dependencies among components.
 Dependency cycles were fixed for the components that had the potential to cause errors.
 Others were not edited.

+8. ### no-nested-ternary
+Greatly contributed to code readability and made no major effects on our app given the time he had.